Daniel-and-Mauro-s-projects/CI_TSP/README.md

 - Should we just create offspring and select from there

 # To do list
+- [ ] IMPORTANT: fitness function currently is distance which is more like a cost function (we want to minimize it), solve this.
+For example in roulette it doesn't make sense because we reward big distances.
+  - [x] Maybe we could do fitness = 1/distance
 - [x] Elitism
+- [ ] Write about the configuration of hypereparameters we decided not to do
 - [ ] Plot function
 - [ ] Add hyperparameters:
   - [x] nº of iterations